MuratovAS/kici/README.md

 ## Features

 - `kicad-command` - Project editing tool via commands via `Issues`

+  - `/CHG WORD1 WORD2` # Search and replace

+  - `/PROPHIDE PROP,PROP` # Hides the parameter of parts in the diagram

+  - `/PROPEDIT search_name search_value change_name change_value` # Allows you not only to replace but also to add parameters

 - `kicad-order` - System for generating order documents via `Issues`